-Insulation requirements under the healthy homes standards (which align to the 2008 Building Code) are measured by R-value.
+Insulation requirements are measured by R-value.
 R-value is a measure of resistance to heat flow.
 The higher the R-value, the better the insulation.

 Minimum R-values vary across New Zealand.
-Check what zone your property is in using the map below.
+Use the map below to check what zone your property is in.

 Zone 1 — ceiling R 2.9, underfloor R 1.3